EllieSalameh/ai-tutor/README.md

-# ai-tutor
+# Personalized Learning Assistant

-An AI-powered learning assistant that generates summaries, flashcards, and quizzes from lecture notes and textbooks, with personalized recommendations based on student progress.
+An AI-powered study assistant that transforms lecture notes and textbooks into summaries, flashcards, and quizzes.
+Tracks student progress and provides personalized recommendations for more effective learning.